List of Jannabi live performances

-South Korean indie rock band Jannabi has headlined three concert tours, fifteen concerts, numerous festivals, and other live performances.
-They began performing live as Jannabi by busking on the streets over 100 times and performing in underground clubs over 70 times in the Hongdae area of Seoul.
-They gradually expanded their venues by releasing several singles and participating in competitions, festivals, and broadcasts to communicate with the public.
-Following the release of their second album, Legend, Jannabi embarked on their first sold-out concert tour in 2019, Together, performing across five cities in South Korea and attracting 7,600 spectators.
-This was followed by the band's sold-out second tour in 2020, Nonsense II.
-The tour was originally slated to conduct eight shows but was cancelled in the middle of the touring period with the onset of the COVID-19 pandemic.
+South Korean indie rock band Jannabi has headlined seven concert tours and seventeen one-off concerts.
+They additionally performed at numerous music and university festivals, awards shows, and sporting events, as well as on TV and radio.

+Jannabi began performing live by busking on the streets over 100 times and performing in underground clubs over 70 times in the Hongdae area of Seoul.
+They gradually expanded their venues by releasing albums and participating in competitions, festivals, and broadcasts to communicate with the public.
+Following the release of their second studio album in 2019, Legend, Jannabi embarked on their first sold-out concert tour, Together, performing across five cities in South Korea and attracting 7,600 spectators.
+This was followed by the band's sold-out second tour in 2020, Nonsense II, which was originally slated to conduct eight shows but was cancelled in the middle of the touring period with the onset of the COVID-19 pandemic.
 With the health protocols lifted in 2022, the band has headlined more than twenty music and university festivals in South Korea.
-The band later embarked on their third concert tour Fantastic Old-fashioned End of the Year Party! comprising twenty shows across eight cities in South Korea that attracted 50,000 spectators, becoming one of the highest-grossing tours in South Korea in 2023.
-The group has also performed at various award shows, including the Baeksang Arts Awards, Blue Dragon Series Awards, MAMA Awards, and Melon Music Awards.
+The band later embarked on their third concert tour, Fantastic Old-fashioned End of the Year Party!, comprising twenty shows across eight cities in South Korea from 2022-2023.
+In 2024, Fantastic Old Fashioned 2024: Movie Star Rising, their fourth sold-out concert tour, happened, attracting over 40,000 audiences for their Jamsil Arena shows.
+In the same year, Jannabi achieved the feat of becoming the first band formed after the 2010s to headline the Incheon Pentaport Rock Festival.
+Seven months later, in 2025, All the Boys and Girls was held, and a two-day encore concert in the KSPO Dome for the first time since their debut ensued, which won the Grand Prize in the Concert Category at the Edaily Culture Awards.
+Chorus Night 2026: The Party Anthem concert took place by the end of the year 2025 and beginning of the year 2026.
+In 2026, Jannabi will embark on their first Asian concert tour, titled "Sweat & Stardust," including seven stops, namely Taipei, Hong Kong, Tokyo, Singapore, Bangkok, Kuala Lumpur, and Jakarta.
+They also performed at various award shows, including the Baeksang Arts Awards, Blue Dragon Series Awards, MAMA Awards, and Melon Music Awards.
+Additionally, they were invited to perform exclusively at stadiums and arenas for sporting events, such as halftime shows and post-match concerts.